Rion Sumiyoshi

 Rion Sumiyoshi (住吉 りをん, Sumiyoshi Rion) is a Japanese figure skater.
-She is the 2022 Grand Prix de France bronze medalist, the 2022 NHK Trophy bronze medalist, and 2022 Coupe du Printemps silver medalist.
+She is a five-time ISU Grand Prix medalist (bronze at Grand Prix de France - 2025, 2024, 2023, 2022, and 2022 NHK Trophy), the 2023 Grand Prix of Espoo silver medalist, the 2025 World University Games champion, and the 2022 Coupe du Printemps silver medalist.
 Earlier in her career, she won bronze at the 2018 JGP Canada and silver at the 2021–22 Japanese Junior Championships.

 Personal life

 Sumiyoshi was born on 15 August 2003 in Tokyo, Japan.

-She enjoys cooking.
+She currently studies at Meiji University's School of Commerce.
+She also enjoys cooking.

 Career

 Early years

 Sumiyoshi began skating in 2007.
 She won the 2016–17 Japan Novice A Championships and then placed thirteenth at the 2016–17 Japan Junior Championships.
-She was invited to skate in the gala at the 2016 NHK Trophy as the reigning Japanese national novice champion.
+She was invited to skate in the gala at the 2016 NHK Trophy and 2017 World Team Trophy as the reigning Japanese national novice champion.
 Sumiyoshi won a bronze medal at 2017 Bavarian Open in the advanced novice level, Group I.

 2018–19 season

 Sumiyoshi made her junior debut at the 2018 Asian Open and finished in sixth place.
 She was assigned to make her Junior Grand Prix debut at the 2018 JGP Canada in Richmond.
-Sumiyoshi fell twice in the short program, once on footwork and once on her jump combination, ranking seventh in that segment.
+Sumiyoshi fell twice in the short program, once on footwork and once on her jump combination, and ranked seventh in that segment.
 She had a clean free skate despite an under-rotation on a jump combination and won the bronze medal behind Russia's Anastasia Tarakanova and Anna Shcherbakova.
 She was fourth at 2018 JGP Slovenia in Ljubljana and was the third alternate for 2018–19 Junior Grand Prix Final.

 Sumiyoshi finished ninth at 2018–19 Japan Junior Championships, concluding her season.